ph0bos/zoologist/README.md

 # Zoologist
-A Curator-esque Node.js framework for ZooKeeper.
+A Curator-esque ZooKeeper framework for Node.js.

 ## Installation